Okay, I'll tell you what I got going on here, folks.

 Did your wife get hold of you?

-No, I just rush, I don't know.
+No, I just, Rush, I don't know.

-I don't want to go into it now because it's I don't want to get contentious with you.
+I don't want to go into it now because I don't want to get contentious with you.

-I understand that I can handle that if you want, but I understand why you might not want to.
+I can handle that if you want, but I understand why you might not want to.

 Well, we can get to that after I get to this point.

-Uh I know you find find yourself as something of a maverick among your if you want to call them peers, I know you wouldn't refer to them as peers, uh, but your talk show hosts.
+I know you find yourself as something of a maverick among your, if you want to call them peers.

 Colleagues, yeah, thanks.

-As far as this uh Portgate thing goes.
+As far as this Portgate thing goes.

-But I I need some clarity from you.
+But I need some clarity from you.

 Not at all.